mikessh/migec/README.md

 > MIGEC is free for academic use.
-This is a legacy version, the software was acquired by [MiLaboratories](https://milaboratories.com/) and is now a part of their products.
+This is a legacy version, the software is no longer supported, if you need similar software solutions please visit [MiLaboratory](https://milaboratory.ru/).

 [![Build Status](https://travis-ci.org/mikessh/migec.svg?branch=master)](https://travis-ci.org/mikessh/migec)